Chinese Translation Services

-Thanks to China’s enormous population size, and thanks to more people around the world who also choose to learn the language, Chinese is by far the most spoken language in the world.
+Thanks to China’s enormous population size, and thanks to more people around the world who also choose to learn the language, the Chinese language is by far the most spoken language in the world.

 Chinese around the world

-China has a population of approximately 1,400 billion people.
+China has a population of approximately 1.4 billion people.
 The vast majority of its Chinese people speak Mandarin, which is the standard dialect or version of Chinese.
-Mandarin is the language of education and administration.
-It is also this standard version that is spoken by Chinese speakers from neighbouring counties.
-There are records of hundreds and thousands of Chinese Speakers in Japan, Korea, Singapore and Taiwan.
-Because of business and because of the sheer number of additional Chinese-speaking people in all these other countries as well, the Chinese language has become the official language of communication there.
+Mandarin is the official language of education and administration in China.
+It’s also this standard version that is learned and spoken by Chinese speakers in neighboring countries.
+There are records for hundreds of thousands of Chinese speakers in Japan, Korea, Singapore, and Taiwan.
+Because of business, and because of the sheer number of additional Chinese-speaking people in all these other countries as well, the Chinese language has become the official language of communication there as well.

 The expansion of the Chinese language spreads over the boarders of Asia, as well as across practically all 5 continents.
-It is for this reason that about 30 million people, more or less frequently in contact with this diaspora, or who deal directly with China have become Chinese speakers.
+Hence, about 30 million more people who are either frequently in touch with this Chinese language expansion or deal directly with China, have also become Chinese speakers.

 Chinese in the Professional Sphere

-China has become a leader in business worldwide, so much that its language has become increasingly significant in order to become a privileged partner of Chinese professionals and traders.
-China is involved in various sectors.
-It has supplanted the United States as far as the mobile phone is concerned.
-It is the second largest foreign exchange reserve in the world; and it’s a giant provider of manufacturing labor and factories serving the world’s numerous industries such as apparel, automotive, electrical and electronics, housewares, and many other manufacturing sectors.
-The Chinese economy is not just reliant on its exports however, importing goods and services into the country also plays an important role in meeting the needs of its vast population.
+Nowadays China is a business, manufacturing, and shipping leader worldwide, so much that its Chinese language has become prized to gain privileged partnerships with highly sought Chinese professionals and merchants.
+China excels at various sectors: it has surpassed the United States in mobile phone manufacturing technology; China is also the world’s 2nd largest foreign exchange reserve in the world; and it’s a giant provider of manufacturing labor and factories serving the world’s numerous industries such as apparel, automotive, electrical and electronics, housewares, and many other manufacturing sectors.
+The Chinese economy is not just reliant on its exports however, importing goods and services into the country also plays an important role in meeting the needs of China’s vast, growing consumer population.

 The Subtleties of the Chinese Language

 According to some studies, and likely due also to its sheer number of speakers, Chinese is quickly asserting itself as the most common language of Asia.
 Learning and mastering the fluent use of Chinese and its main spoken dialects is practically required in order to pursue opportunities in the Asian market.
-As commercial transactions are always recorded in in writing, the services of a professional translator are indispensable to ensure good connections, proper manners, and accurate understanding if you don’t fluently speak the Chinese language; especially when working in specific economic sectors.
+Since commercial transactions are always recorded in in writing, the services of a professional Chinese translator are indispensable to ensure good connections, proper manners, and accurate understanding if you don’t fluently speak the Chinese language; especially when working in specific economic sectors.

 Mandarin is distinguished from Cantonese, one of the most known and widely spoken dialects of Chinese, by the sound and tone of sentences.
 There is also a major difference between sentence structure and syntax.
-To give an example, for the phrase ‘give me that book please’ Cantonese uses the following order ‘please, give that book to me’ (a loose translation of characters 唔該畀本書我), whereas in Mandarin one would say ‘please this book give me” (請把書給我).
-As witnessed here, the sentence structure and syntax, and the way of expressing the same idea, are somewhat different between these two versions of Chinese.
+For example, in the English phrase “give me that book please,” Cantonese uses the following grammatical order: “please, give that book to me;” (a loose translation of the Chinese characters 唔該畀本書我).
+Whereas instead in Mandarin one would say “please this book give me” (請把書給我).
+As witnessed here, the sentence structure and syntax, and the way of expressing the same idea, are somewhat different between these two spoken versions of Chinese.